Denitrifying Bioreactor

 How It Works

-When completely submerged (low-oxygen, anerobic conditions) bacteria on the woodchips will utilize the carbon (woodchips) to convert nitrates in the water into nitrogen gas.
-The bacteria essentially “eats” carbon, and “breaths” nitrogen.
+When completely submerged in low-oxygen, anerobic conditions, bacteria on the woodchips will utilize the carbon from the woodchips to convert nitrates in the water into harmless nitrogen gas.
+The bacteria essentially “eats” carbon, and “exhales” nitrogen.
 Water levels can be adjusted for field operations and bioreactor effectiveness.

 Installation Considerations